 Prefer Returning Objects to Literal Types

-Let's say you're designing an API to return awards your user has won.
+Let's say you're designing an API that returns the awards a user has earned.

 function getUserAwards(user: User): string[] { ... }